 The Sixth Form College does not hold a UK Border Agency sponsor licence under Tier 4 of the points based system and therefore cannot accept applications or possible enrolments from students who want to study full-time in the United Kingdom using a Student Visa.
-We welcome applications from qualifying students, and we will require evidence of appropriate qualifications equivalent to GCSE/Level 2 to allow us to determine the most appropriate qualifications for study.
+We welcome applications from qualifying students, and we will require evidence of appropriate qualifications equivalent to GCSE/Level 2 to allow us to determine the most appropriate qualifications for study, or else they must complete the assessment following GCSE results to assess their English and Maths skills to determine if a programme at college is suitable for them.
 This would normally take the form of a ENIC certificate provided by ECTIS (which replaces the NARIC certificate) provided by the applicant before enrolment.
 Home Page (enic.org.uk)